Lina Loh

-Lina Loh Woon Lee (born 1949), also known as Lina Chiam, is a Singaporean former politician.
-A former member of the opposition Singapore People's Party (SPP), she previously served as the Non-Constituency Member of the 12th Parliament of Singapore between 2011 and 2015.
+Lina Loh Woon Lee, also known as Lina Chiam, is a Singaporean former politician who has previously served as the Non-Constituency Member of Parliament (NCMP) between 2011 and 2015 and has been the vice-chairperson of the Singapore People's Party since 2019.

 Loh contested in the 2011 and 2015 general elections in Potong Pasir SMC, but lost to the governing People's Action Party's Sitoh Yih Pin in both elections.

 She was the chairwoman of Singapore People's Party (SPP) between 2012 and 2019 and committee member of Singapore People's Party since 2019.

 Political career

 2011 general election

 Loh formally entered politics during the 2011 general election when she contested as a SPP candidate in Potong Pasir SMC.
 Loh ultimately lost to the PAP candidate Sitoh Yih Pin by a narrow margin of 114 votes (0.72%), garnering 49.64% of the vote against Sitoh's 50.36%.

 Despite her electoral defeat as the best performing defeated candidate, Loh qualified for a seat in the 12th Parliament as a Non-constituency Member of Parliament (NCMP) by virtue of being one of the "best losers" in an election in which fewer than nine opposition Members of Parliament had been elected.
 She accepted the NCMP seat on 12 May 2011 and served in the 12th Parliament from 12 May 2011 to 23 August 2015.